 7. Prioritize groove.
 As we heard from Ed Friedland, “the biggest obstacle to the groove is internal blockage.
 Groove is like water falling down a mountainside, taking the path of least resistance.
 Part of your challenge is to remove the boulders that block the flow of the groove.”
 The most important decision you can make in your dancing life is to prioritize groove.
 Once you do, you will begin to notice what helps and what hinders groove in your dancing.
 Questions to ask: Where is my focus when I dance?
 Am I relaxed?
 What makes me anxious or distracted?
 What makes me relax and focus on the groove?
 Do I have expectations or judgments of others that are preventing me from grooving with them?
 Do I have expectations or judgments of myself that are preventing me from finding groove in my own body?
 These are questions you can ask yourself more generally to see where you are in your dancing life, but they are also questions you can ask yourself with each new dance.

-Stay tuned for the next article in this series, Finding Groove in the Partnership.
-Until then, you may want to check out Why Grooving Solo Is Essential for Partner Dancers for some practice exercises for finding groove in your body.
+You may want to check out Why Grooving Solo Is Essential for Partner Dancers for some practice exercises for finding groove in your body.